IIT-Madras-DSAI-Department/end-semester-project-Sm1486/README.md

 ### A. Command-line (recommended for grading)

-* Mention the instructions to run you .py files.
+* Run the main.py file.

 ---